T8RIN/ImageToolbox/README.md

     - Embedded media picker
     - Wallpapers Export
     - Ascii Art
-    - Batch rename by pattern
+    - Batch rename by pattern with live preview and configurable date, sequence and extension handling
     - Duplicate Finder
+        - Exact copy and visually similar image detection with adjustable sensitivity
+        - Keep recommendations by quality, file size, date or selection order
+    - Android Quick Settings tiles for common tools and screenshot actions
+    - Searchable in-app Help & Tips
+    - App usage statistics and logs viewer

 **And More!**